-The increase in research and development expenses were primarily attributable to an increase of \$1.4 million in personnel costs resulting from an increase in headcount, an increase of \$0.1 million in expenses related to our STK-001 and STK-002 programs, which is comprised of third-party services and scientific consulting fees, and an increase of \$0.3 million in facilities and other research and development costs offset by a decrease of \$0.5 million in external third party expense related to SYNGAP1, MECP2, and non-project specific consulting and third-party services.
-The increases in expense reflect the accelerating pace of research and development activities and the increases in personnel needed to support those activities.
+The increase in research and development expenses were primarily attributable to an increase of \$1.8 million in expenses related to our STK-001 program, which is comprised of third-party services and scientific consulting fees, an increase of \$0.8 million in personnel costs resulting from an increase in headcount, and an increase of \$0.2 million in facilities and other research and development costs offset by a decrease of \$0.5 million in expenses related to our STK-002 program, which is comprised of third-party services and scientific consulting fees, and a decrease of \$0.1 million in external third-party expenses related to SYNGAP1, MECP2, and non-project specific consulting and third-party services.
+The increase in expenses reflects the accelerating pace of research and development activities and the increases in personnel needed to support those activities.